Will7838/Christmas-lights/README.md

 3. Go to Tools > Board > Select 'Arduino Mega or Mega 2560'
 4. Go to Tools > Port > Select which ever one seems to make sense, or just guess until it works
 5. Click the Upload button
 6. If it worked, yay!
-If it didn't, start googling.
+If it didn't, start googling and try copy-pasting any errors you find into the search bar.

 ### Setting up Vixen
-*NOTE: I have uploaded my config file here.
+*NOTE: I have uploaded my config file here, called 'CL2020_profile'.
 If that's all you need you can just download and load that, if you want to know how I made it, follow the steps below.*
 1. Start Vixen
 2. Click "Setup Display"
 *On the left-hand side:*
 3. Add "Single Item" and try and name it appropriately
 4. Click 'No' if it asks about a dimming curve
-5. Select "They are a single color..."
+5. Select "They are a single color ... (change the colour to be white)"
 6. Rinse and repeat step 3-5 for as many non-pixel lights as you have (12 for me)
 7. Add a "Pixel grid", with dimensions Height=1, Width=300 and orientation horizontal
 8. Select "No" dimming curve